LATEST NEWS - EXTENDED DEADLINE.

 9) Tell us your story

 These worksheets are based on a workbook shared with us by a food teacher in Oxfordshire who ran the competition with her years 8 & 9 a few years ago.
-The last worksheet with entry form details will be posted when we all know the situation with schools re-opening.
+The last worksheet with entry form details will be posted nearer the final deadline.

 THOUGHTS ON LOCAL FOOD AND THE PLANET